Alontae Taylor: 2024

 Entering training camp, Taylor was projected to return as a backup.
 He competed to be the third cornerback on the depth chart and starting nickelback against 2024 second-round pick Kool-Aid McKinstry.
 He was named the third cornerback on the depth chart to begin the season, behind starting cornerbacks Paulson Adebo and Marshon Lattimore.

 On September 8, 2024, Taylor recorded six combined tackles (five solo), made one pass deflection, and set a new career-high with three sacks on Bryce Young as the Saints routed the Carolina Panthers 47–10.
 His three sack performance set a Saints franchise record for most sacks in a single game by a defensive back and tied the NFL record.

 The following week, Taylor set a season-high with nine combined tackles (seven solo) during a 44–19 win at the Dallas Cowboys in Week 2.
 On October 22, the Saints placed Paulson Adebo on injured reserve for the rest of the season..
 Taylor was subsequently named the No. 2 starting cornerback alongside Marshon Lattimore entering Week 8.
 In Week 9, he recorded four combined tackles (three solo) and set a season-high with three pass deflections as the Saints lost 22–23 at the Carolina Panthers in Week 8.
 On November 4, 2024, the New Orleans Saints announced their decision to fire head coach Dennis Allen after they fell to a record of 2–7 and appointed special teams coordinator Darren Rizzi to interim head coach for the rest of the season.
 The following day, the Saints traded starting cornerback Marshon Lattimore to the Washington Commanders, subsequently making Taylor the de facto No. 1 starting cornerback.
 He started the next two games alongside Shemar Jean-Charles due to rookie Kool-Aid McKinstry sustaining a hamstring injury, rendering him inactive for two games.

 He finished the 2024 season with four sacks, 89 tackles, 16 passes defended, and two forced fumbles.

+2025

+Taylor made 17 appearances (including 16 starts) for New Orleans during the 2025 campaign, recording two interceptions, 11 pass deflections, two sacks, and 83 combined tackles.

+Tennessee Titans

+On March 12, 2026, Taylor signed a three-year, $60 million contract with the Tennessee Titans.